How do I find the eBook version of the book I need?

 Answer

-• First, try searching our catalog on the ebooks tab.
-This will show you search results that are all ebooks that Salve owns.
-We are not able to use ebooks owned by other libraries.
+• First, try searching our catalog on the eBooks tab.
+This will show you search results for eBooks that Salve owns.
+We are not able to access eBooks owned by other libraries, including those in the HELIN consortium.

-• If you can't find it in our catalog, try searching the Internet Archive's collection of ebooks.
+• If you can't find a specific title in our catalog, try searching the Internet Archive's collection of eBooks.
 You'll need to sign up for a personal account, but it's free (and they are responsible about data privacy).

-• You can also try searching Google Books - they have scanned many books that are in the public domain: in the United States, books published in 1927 and films released in 1927 enter the public domain in 2023.
+• Digital libraries provide access to books, some of which are in the public domain: in the United States, books published in 1929 and films released in 1929 enter the public domain in 2025.
+Examples include:

 For further assistance, please contact a librarian